dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 Note that querying the ICP ledger or an ICRC ledger to determine whether a transaction has succeeded is not straightforward to automate, so it could be done manually.

-#### Example Journaling Structures
+#### Example journaling structures and flows

+Here is a sketch of data structures and flows that could be used to implement a journal for transaction flows in the example application described above.
+For simplicity, multiple transaction flows of the same action type from the same caller are not allowed to overlap in time.

 The journaling data structures should support the following queries.
 - What are the unresolved actions for a particular user and action type?
 - What are the unresolved actions that have been open for longer than some time T?

-Map: Journal by caller
+* Map: Journal by caller
   - Key: (caller, action type) – e.g. (Alice, Withdraw)
-- Value: Transaction journal struct
+  - Value: Journal struct

-Map: Transactions by timestamp (ordered map, could use an additional list for the ordering in Motoko)
+* Map: Transactions by timestamp (ordered map, could use an additional list for the ordering in Motoko)
   - Key: timestamp
-- Value: list of references to Transaction journal structs
+  - Value: list of references to `Transaction journal struct`s

-Transaction journal struct
+* Transaction journal struct (compatible with `Journal struct`)
   - Meta data
     - transaction, including memo
     - timestamp
   - List of events, e.g. initialized, returned/success, returned/error with error condition
   - Number of times attempted and failed to progress

-#### Example Journaling Flows
+* Map: Transaction audit log

-New transaction
+  - Key: transaction (hash)
-- Lookup in journal by caller, don’t allow new transaction if transaction is ongoing
+  - Value: result of (completed) transaction

+Note that `Journal by caller` is intended to support various types of flows, but only transaction flows are detailed explicitly. `Transactions by timestamp` is an auxiliary structure to be used for searching for transactions that require recovery.

+Here is a sketch of how the above structures could be used.

+* When executing a transaction:
+  1. Look up the transaction in the audit log.
+If an entry exists, return it and exit this flow.
+  2. Look up the transaction flow in the `Journal by caller` map.
+  3. If no entry exists in `Journal by caller`, then:
+     1. Create a new `Transaction journal struct`.
-- Add to journal by caller
+     2. Add an entry for the `Transaction journal struct` to `Journal by caller`,
-- Add to transactions by timestamp
+     3. Add an entry for the `Transaction journal struct` to `Transactions by timestamp`.

-Transaction finished
-- Remove transaction from both Maps
+  5. Initiate or resume the task flow according to the list of events in the `Transaction journal struct` that was previously obtained or created.

+* When a transaction is finished:
-- Consider creating an audit log event
+  1. Create an audit log event for the transaction.

-Find transactions in unfinished state:
+  2. Remove the transaction from both `Transactions by caller` and `Transactions by timestamp`.

+* When searching for unfinished transactions that need to be recovered:
-- Iterate through Transactions by timestamp map (oldest first)
+  - Iterate through `Transactions by timestamp` map (oldest first).
-- Transactions older than e.g. 10min back can be considered to be in error state
+  - Transactions older than e.g. 10 minutes back that have unresolved tasks should be considered for recovery.

 #### Example implementation of journaling